leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 weight: 4
 ---

 Example photos and definitions of terms that may be useful for beaver dam data collection.

-Average Flow:

-Base Flow:
+Some measurements are also unclear in the survey and this glossary will define how those measurements are taken.

+## Complex Monitoring

+Average Flow: Typical flow, use a USGS gage or else it's usually the flow a bit after runoff but before base flow that can happen in the fall.

+Base Flow: This is the minimum flow of a river and is a result of groundwater seepage rather than runoff.

 Beaver Dam: